Secondary Design and Technology PCK 2 (10114.2)

 This unit builds on Secondary Design and Technology PCK 1.
 Pre-service teachers will consider the variety of assessment strategies appropriate for Design and Technology and the ways these should inform students, the teacher and parents.
 There is an increased focus to think critically about their own practice and to draw on a range of national and international perspectives on Design and Technology.
 Students are also expected to be able to design and conduct research to develop their understanding of Design and Technology education.

-In this unit students will engage in a placement for 20 days in a Secondary School/College during which time they will demonstrate the ability to plan and teach for a sustained period of time and consolidate the teaching skills addressed within the academic component of this unit.
+In this unit students will engage in a placement for 20 days in a Secondary School/College (15 days for Graduate Entry Students) during which time they will demonstrate the ability to plan and teach for a sustained period of time and consolidate the teaching skills addressed within the academic component of this unit.
+Undergraduate students who have completed a 10 day placement attached to Unit 10425 are only required to complete a 15 day placement in this unit.

 Evidence of passing both components of LANTITE must be provided before this unit can be passed.